International Travel

 ICE train at Amsterdam Central

-The following are examples of morning departures from Amsterdam and Vienna.
+The following itineraries are examples of morning departures from Amsterdam and Vienna:

-Take the morning 0808 ICE International train from Amsterdam Central to Frankfurt Flughafen (Airport), which arrives at 1149.
-Then connect onto the 1201 ICE service to Vienna which arrives at 1845.
+Amsterdam-Vienna: Take the morning 0808 ICE International train from Amsterdam Central to Frankfurt Flughafen (Airport), which arrives at 1150.
+Then connect onto the 1201 ICE service to Vienna which arrives at 1847.
 Do note the somewhat tight transfer time at Frankfurt airport in this case.

 amsterdam-vienna rail map